2017 PUBLIC AUCTION OF TAX-DEFAULTED PROPERTY

 Back to Top

-Plat maps and copies of maps on the properties are available in the Assessor's Office, Courthouse, Shasta County Administration Center, Court Street, Ste.
-227 for a fee.
+Plat maps and copies of maps on the auction properties are available at the Shasta County Assessor's Office, Shasta County Administration Center, 1450 Court Street, Ste.
+208A, Redding, CA 96001, (530) 225-3600, for a fee.
 The maps show the approximate dimensions and general geographical location of the properties.